mwunderl/sample-developer-tutorials/tuts/040-qbusiness-ica/qbusiness-ica.md

   --principal-type USER
 ```

 Delete the Amazon Q Business application.
 Replace "app-abcd1234xmpl" with your actual application ID that's returned in Step 4.
+Replace "us-east-1" with the AWS Region where your Amazon Q Business application is located.

 ```bash
 aws qbusiness delete-application --region us-east-1 --application-id "app-abcd1234xmpl"
 ```

 If you created a web experience role and policy, clean them up.
 Replace "123456789012" with your AWS account number.
+Replace "us-east-1" with the AWS Region name of your web experience role and policy.

 ```bash
 aws iam detach-role-policy \